-Make the most out of your outdoor space by turning it into a fun and inviting area using planters, furniture and these clever design ideas.
+Make the most out of your outdoor space with these balcony garden ideas featuring planters, furniture and clever design ideas…

 Extend your indoor space

-Utilise your balcony as an extension of your indoor space.
-Take inspiration from Original Style and carry your flooring through to your balcony for a cohesive look.
-If you own the building and are able to make exterior changes, this floor-to-ceiling Crittall-style partition opens up the entire space to make it feel bigger and more open.
+Indoor-outdoor living is a huge trend.
+Utilise your balcony as an extension of your indoor space by carrying your flooring through to your balcony for a cohesive look.
+If you own the building and are able to make exterior changes, this floor-to-ceiling Crittall-style partition opens up the entire space, making it feel bigger.

 Create a plant screen